-Nicolas Cage (born Nicolas Coppola, January 7, 1964) is an American actor, known for collaborating many times with film producer Jerry Bruckheimer.
+Nicolas Kim Coppola (born January 7, 1964), known professionally as Nicolas Cage, is an American actor, known for collaborating many times with film producer Jerry Bruckheimer.
 He changed his last name to Cage (after Luke Cage) because he was related to the great director, Francis Ford Coppola, and didn't want an unfair advantage pursuing success in film on his own efforts.

 Cage pursued acting as a career, making his debut on television in 1981.
 Cage has featured in numerous "bad boy" roles, and has won numerous awards, beginning in 1989 with his Independent Spirit Award, an Academy Award for Best Actor for his lead role in Leaving Las Vegas, and his most recent Toronto Film Critics Association Award in 2002.Cage has appeared in over 60 films including Face/Off (1997), National Treasure (2004), and Ghost Rider (2007).